-On Portugal’s southern Algarve coast, pristine Ilha da Barreta remains fairly off the beaten track and feels remote, yet it’s just a short boat ride away from Faro.
+Just a short boat ride away from Faro on Portugal’s southern Algarve coast, pristine Ilha da Barreta remains fairly off the beaten track and feels remote.
 In the Parque Natural da Ria Formosa, which is teeming with birdlife and popular with birdwatchers, there’s almost 10 kilometres of empty soft-sand beach.
 There are umbrellas for hire, great snorkelling, nature walks, and an eco-friendly restaurant with a solar-powered kitchen.

 One of our favourite destinations in France, Perpignan is fabulous for foodies and festival-lovers, and is one of our favourite European summer escapes as it’s also handy to some beautiful beaches, just a short drive away.